canonical/bundle-kubeflow/tests/airgapped/README.md

 As stated in the beginning these scripts require a lot of storage, if run with the full set of images of Kubeflow.
-To better expose this, we'll take for granted that the total of all OCI images of Kubeflow is 125Gb.
+To better expose this, we'll take for granted that the total of all OCI images of Kubeflow is 125 GB.
 Then the amount of storage needed is:
-- 125Gb, for host to pull all images locally
+- 125 GB, for host to pull all images locally
-- 125Gb, for the compressed `images.tar.gz` (the size almost always will be smaller, but here I'll use the worst case scenario
+- 125 GB, for the compressed `images.tar.gz` (the size almost always will be smaller, so this is the worst case scenario)
-- 125Gb, to copy this tarbal inside the airgapped LXC machine
+- 125 GB, to copy this tarbal inside the airgapped LXC machine
-- 125Gb, to copy the contents of the tarball into the container registry inside the airgapped LXC machine
+- 125 GB, to copy the contents of the tarball into the container registry inside the airgapped LXC machine

-So in the worst case, we need to have at least 500Gb to be able to run those scripts and use all images of Kubeflow.
+So in the worst case, at least 500 GB are needed to be able to run those scripts and use all images of Kubeflow.

 ### Running with a subset of images

-By default, if no `images.tar.gz` file is found, in working directory from where the script was executed from, then the script will try to download all the CKF images.
-These are 125Gb, which will make it difficult for running a lot of tests locally.
+By default, if no `images.tar.gz` file is found in the working directory from where the script was executed from, then the script will try to download all the CKF images.
+These are 125 GB, which will make it difficult for running a lot of tests locally.

-Devs are urged to instead define their own `images.txt` file with the images they'd like to be loaded during tests.
+Developers are urged to instead define their own `images.txt` file with the images they'd like to be loaded during tests.

 ```bash